afcarl/fss17/index.md

 |_Self-tuning_ :|  And can do it quickly|
 |_Incremental_ :|  Can update old models with new data|

-FYI: I have a basline tool for all of those.
+FYI: I have a baseline tool for all of those.
 But most parts of it remain untested.
 And might want to use
          the tool for inspiration rather then execution.

 # But What About "Big Data"?

-(Mostly) missing in this subject will be talk of Hadoop, MapReduce, ElasticSearch, Spark, TensorFlow, DeepLearning, MapReduce, AWS, Zeppelin, Kafka, and all the other system-level stabples of the standard Big Data tool stack.
+(Mostly) missing in this subject will be talk of Hadoop, MapReduce, ElasticSearch, Spark, TensorFlow, DeepLearning, MapReduce, AWS, Zeppelin, Kafka, and all the other system-level staples of the standard Big Data tool stack.
 These are all great tools  which you should, of course, learn and understand.
 There are many fantastic on-line, freely-available, resources which can offer detailed tutorials on